lamperez/xiaomi-lightbar-nrf24/readme.md

 ![Burst of RF pulses](./pics/xiaomi_lightbar_rf_burst.png)

+Here you can see not only the burst of ten pulses, but also what is leaked from other channel in the frequency-hopping scheme (the small ten pulses before the main ones), and other pulses of unrelated 2.4 GHz devices.

 The modulation of the pulses is a simple FSK, with a frequency deviation of ±500 MHz.
 Below, a demodulated pulse is shown (that is, the graph is the instant frequency of the signal in terms of the time):